icecream17/chesstree/README.md

 The moves are ordered by (8-1), (a-h), (piece from, piece to, alphabetical promotion)
 The first instance of a node stays.
 Duplicate nodes shouldn't exist

+## wait a minute
+_"Isn't this impossible?"_ Yes

+Note: Maybe in a billion trillion years it would be possible, since
+`Number of states of atom in the universe > total chess positions > number of atoms in the universe`

+If this project gets over 1 GB, part 2 will be on a different repo.
+To be determined.
+But `1 GB = 1 000 000 000 bytes = 1 billion characters`, (text is very efficient), so I don't expect to reach that point soon.